jgraph/www.diagrams.net-source/_posts/2021-01-06-interactive-diagram-layers.md

 ## Interact with your diagram

-When you view the diagram the editor, you can interact with your diagram in three ways:
+When you view the diagram in the editor, you can interact with your diagram in three ways:

 * Click on the checkbox in the the _Layers_ dialog.
 * If the layer you toggle is locked, click directly on the shape in the same way as if you are interacting with the diagram in the viewer.